Ivorforce/Monoteny/README.md

 Luckily, we know how to solve hard problems in a readable and approachable way.
 It's coding.

 TenLang takes this to heart: Generic types are resolved with user code at compile time.
 The code itself follows TenLang syntax, so it is unnecessary to learn a separate complicated language.
 I hope this truly covers all (computable) use-cases.

-### Collections Combinations

-In many languages, several independent types of collections exist, e.g. arrays, named tuples (-> 3d points, 2D size) and dictionaries.
-While 'Collection' interfaces support some number of functions, often algorithms end up being implemented many times.

-In actuality, the only way the aforementioned collections differ is indexing: Arrays use consecutive ints, named tuples use compile-time strings, dictionaries use unconsecutive hashables.

-TenLang interprets this as an opportunity for abstraction: By allowing NDArray dimensions arbitrary indexing, one can cover all these use-cases in the same NDArray.

 ## Roadmap